 When I was a kid, we always gave our apple cores to the dog.
 He loved them.
-But can dogs eat apples without any ill effects?
-Or were we taking a risk?
+But can dogs eat apples without any ill effects or or were we taking a risk?

-And whether it’s okay to give your dog blueberries, dates, bananas, or any of the other common fruits we find in our homes.
+Similarly, if your dog likes fruit you may be wondering if you should be feeding him apples, grapes, berries or any of the other common fruits we find in our homes.

-We’re going find out what fruits dogs can eat without harm, and identify which fruits dogs should not eat.
+I’ve done some updated research and t I’m going to outline what fruits dogs can eat without harm, and identify which fruits dogs should not eat.

-We’ll also discover which fruits are good for dogs, and worth making an effort to include in his diet.
+We’ll also discover which fruits are actually good for dogs, and therefore could be a healthy addition to their diet.

 Can dogs eat apples?